marcosvega91/msw-ssl/README.md

 ```
 If you want to use the certificate for more domains you can append them after localhost, I have added my local IP for example

+To make it works on mobile or other systems you could install the CA certificate.
+See [this section](https://github.com/FiloSottile/mkcert#installing-the-ca-on-other-systems) on `mkcert` library

 ### Run

 After installation you can run your application using